hanabi/hanabi.github.io/other-conventions/BGA.md

 #### Extra Conventions and Extra Complexity

 Another potentially bad aspect of playing with my group is the complexity involved.
-We are very welcoming of noobs, but I won't deny that we play at a higher level than that of BGA players.
+We are very welcoming of noobs, but I won't deny that we play at a higher level than the averge BGA player.
 It is going to be a longer journey to become an expert in our group than it would be to be an expert at BGA.
 And if you are already comfortable with the BGA conventions, it might just be too frustrating to experiment with different ways of doing things.

 What is the flipside of having more conventions and more complexity?
 First off, it raises the skill ceiling.
 Hanabi throws plenty of tricky situations at you, and you only have a limited amount of tools to solve them.
 By adding some conventions, it can be like adding additional tools to the toolbelt.
 For expert players, by empowering them with more tools, it increases the total ways in which they can solve problems, making the game take on a new layer of beauty.
 But even for intermediate players, it can be very fun to gain the powers to make your teammates blind-play cards from their hands in new and exciting ways. =)